evilsocket/uroboros/README.md

 ## Usage

-For the moment there are no binary releases and building from sources is the only way (requires Go and make):
+For the moment there are no binary releases and building from sources is the only way (requires the go compiler, will install the binary in $GOPATH/bin):

-    sudo make install
+    go get github.com/evilsocket/uroboros/cmd/uro

 To monitor by pid: